Drive about an hour northeast of Calgary or two and a half hours south of…

 Where is the parking lot and trailhead?

-The West Bragg Creek trails – which are largely for cross country skiers – can be found at the far end of West Bragg Creek Road – just 8.5 kilometres from the one major shopping area in Bragg Creek itself.
-There’s a big parking lot though by one in the afternoon on a perfect blue sky Saturday, it can be overflowing.
+The West Bragg Creek trails – which are largely for cross-country skiers – can be found at the far end of West Bragg Creek Road – just 8.5 kilometres from the one major shopping area in Bragg Creek itself.
+There’s a big parking lot though by noon on a perfect blue sky Saturday, it can be overflowing.
 Fortunately there is loads of parking on the road – and it’s all free.

 Where can you stay in Bragg Creek?